European Causeway: Incidents

-In March 2022, the vessel was detained at Larne by the Maritime and Coastguard Agency, due to "failures on crew familiarisation, vessel documentation and crew training", after a new crew was installed, following P&O sacking 800 staff.
+In March 2022, the vessel was detained at Larne by the Maritime & Coastguard Agency, due to "failures on crew familiarisation, vessel documentation and crew training", after a new crew was installed, following P&O sacking 800 staff.

 On 27 April 2022, European Causeway suffered a complete power loss just off the coast of Larne.
 The Royal National Lifeboat Institution dispatched three lifeboats to the vessel's location, a coastguard helicopter was dispatched and the stood by to assist if required.
 The ship recovered power after roughly two hours adrift and continued the voyage to Larne under her own power, escorted by the lifeboats.